 The University of Virginia Darden School of Business is committed to helping our students find solutions to meeting the financial requirements necessary to obtain an MBA.
 Students may finance their education through scholarships, education loans, or a combination of both.
 Admitted students are automatically considered for merit based scholarships on the basis of their Application for Admission.
 U.S. Citizens and eligible non-citizens of the United States may apply for Federal Loans, Private Loans, or a combination of both.
 Visit our loan programs page for the terms and conditions of each loan program.If you will be using Veterans Benefits, please visit our Veterans Benefits page to learn more about VA Benefits at the Darden School.
 Menu Federal Loans Private Loans Step One: File the Free Application for Federal Student Aid (FAFSA) The FAFSA is your application for both the Direct Unsubsidized and Graduate PLUS Loans.
 It cannot be started until after January 1st of the year you will begin your program and you must have completed your prior year's taxes to complete it.
 Go to www.fafsa.ed.gov to file a 2015-2016 FAFSA.
-If you are filing the FAFSA for the very first time, you will need to create a FAFSA PIN to electronically sign your FAFSA.
-This can be done at www.pin.ed.gov.If you have previously applied for federal financial aid, you should use your original FAFSA PIN, and update your personal information before proceeding.
+If you are filing the FAFSA for the first time after 10 May 2015, you will need to create an FSA ID to access and use certain Department of Education websites; including the electronic signing of the FAFSA.
+If you have previously applied for Federal Financial Aid, and had a Financial Aid PIN, beginning on 10 May 2015 when visiting certain Department of Education websites you will be required to create a new FSA ID.
+The FSA ID replaces your PIN.
 On the "School Selection" tab of the FAFSA, select the University of Virginia (school code: 003745); the Darden School is not listed separately.
 For additional information about the FAFSA, please refer to the Department of Education's Guide to Completing the FAFSA.
 Step Two: Submit a University of Virginia Financial Aid Application If you have accepted an offer of admission to the Darden School, you must complete a University of Virginia Financial Aid Application (UFAA) via the UVA Student Information System (SIS).
 Instructions about how to access the SIS and complete the financial aid application process can be found in the Darden Admitted Student Portal.
 Step Three: Complete Federal Loan Master Promissory Notes and Entrance Counseling Go to www.studentloans.gov to file Master Promissory Notes (MPNs) and take the required Entrance Counseling.
 Make sure to complete a separate MPN for each type of Federal loan you intend to borrow (i.e. Direct Unsubsidized and Graduate PLUS loans).
 Approval to borrow a Graduate PLUS Loan requires that you do not have adverse credit history.
 If you are unsure if you will qualify, we recommend that you complete a Graduate PLUS Loan Request for a credit decision no more than 90 days prior to the first bill due-date of the fall semester, and resolve any findings on your credit history as quickly as possible.
-Students who obtain a PLUS loan after initially being denied for credit reasons will be required to complete additional credit counseling.
+Students who obtain a PLUS loan after initially being denied for credit reasons will be required to complete additional PLUS counseling.
 If you are planning on accepting both federal and private loans, you should follow the federal loan application instructions simultaneously.
 Step One: Apply for a Private Loan You must apply for private loans directly with the lender(s) of your choice.
 Private student loans will require an application and credit approval, completion of a promissory note, completion of a self-certification form, and possibly other requirements specific to your chosen loan and/or lender; check with your lender to make sure you are aware of and understand all requirements.
 Step Two: Inform the University of Virginia of Your Borrowing Choice If you have also applied for federal loans, the University cannot certify your private loan until you have made accept/decline decisions on your financial aid package for any federal loans offered.
 If you are only applying for private loans you do not need to file a FAFSA or UFAA, but must inform the Darden Financial Aid Office that you will not be applying for federal loans.
 You can do so by sending an email from your UVA email account to firstname.lastname@example.org, or by faxing/mailing/bringing a signed statement to the Darden Financial Aid Office.